Xeom/edil/doc/commands.md

 quotation marks can be used. e.g. `load "file 1"`.

 Many commands are also bound to shortcut or run on certain key combinations.
-A shortcut is where, when you press the key, edil enters bar mode and the command is inserted into the bar ready to be run.
+A shortcut is where, when you press the key, Edil enters bar mode and the command is inserted into the bar ready to be run.
 This allows you to specify arguments for the command, or prevents accidentally running the command when you did not mean